-EUMETSAT utilises a variety of formats for product dissemination and distribution.
+EUMETSAT utilises a variety of formats and package formats for product dissemination and distribution.
 The most commonly used types are listed below.

 The general formats are defined in the HRIT Global Specification, whereas individual satellite operators may customise the format in order to fulfil the needs of a specific mission.